GooFit/GooFit/README.md

 A list of exact commands required for several platforms is [available here](./docs/SYSTEM_INSTALL.md).

 There are also Python Bindings.
 This requires Python (2 or 3), [NumPy](http://www.numpy.org), [SciKit-Build](http://scikit-build.readthedocs.io), and CMake.
 CUDA 8 is required if using CUDA.
 You can uses `pip install -v goofit`, or `pip install -v -e .` inside the repository.
-You can also direcly force the bindings from a normal build with `-DGOOFIT_PYTHON=ON`.
+You can also directly force the bindings from a normal build with `-DGOOFIT_PYTHON=ON`.
 You can check your install with `python -m goofit`.
 You can debug a goofit file named `python_script.py` with gcc using `gdb -ex r --args python python_script.py`.

+Other python requirements for the examples (use `pipenv install --dev` to install all requirements at once in a pipenv environment):
+* numpy-1.11.1+
+* pandas-0.15.1+
+* uncertainties-3.0.2
+* matplotlib
+* plumbum

+Optional:
+* numba

 ## Getting the files